dvidelabs/flatcc/README.md

 See also experimental meson branch, and [sample client project](https://github.com/dvidelabs/flatcc-meson-sample)

+Upcoming changes:

+- support for big endian platforms - this now works in most cases except for json parsing.
+- support for big endian encoded flatbuffers (on all endian platforms).
+  Be aware that at some point this could change such that non-standard encodings will have different API name prefixes.
+For now the API remains unchanged and requires recompilation with updated `flatcc_types.h`.
+- type hashed file/buffer identifiers will likely see an API change because currently numeric identifiers are simply converted to a string but this needs a separate API call so string identifiers can be zero terminated an such that type hashes changes endian format for big endian encoded flatbuffers, which string identifiers won't.

 NOTE: see
 [CHANGELOG](https://github.com/dvidelabs/flatcc/blob/master/CHANGELOG.md).
 There are occassionally minor breaking changes as API inconsistencies